NSombekke/Logic-LLM/blogpost.md

 **Natural Language to LTL**

 We employ the 2 Llama-3 models to convert natural language into Linear Temporal Logic (LTL) tasks based on the attributes in the context of the question (e.g. planning domain).
-The conversion from natural language to LTL has been predominantly studied within the field of robotics [ToDo **cite**].
+The conversion from natural language to LTL has been predominantly studied within the field of robotics<!--(TODO add ref)-->.

 For illustration, consider the following Natural language commands $\mu$, and their corresponding LTL formula $\psi_{\mu}$, and explaination dictionary $(D_{\psi})$ generated by a LLM.